Swiss-Armed-Forces/openburst/docs/source/SPLAT_BURST_BOOST_README.md

 ```
 char burst_dem_path[] = "~/Downloads/SRTM3_Eurasia_Data/SDF_Files/";
 ```
+(make sure to have the forward slash "/" at the end of the pathname as above)

 * set std-params (a high number as e.g. below so that long distance propagation losses can be calculated):